1602/compound/README.md

     create  app/views/admin/posts/edit.ejs
     create  app/views/admin/posts/update.ejs

-Currently it generates only *.ejs views, because there are few bugs in the jade templating engine.
+Currently it generates only *.ejs views

 Models
 ------

 At the moment I store objects in redis data store.
 For that purpose I have written simple driver, that adds persistence-related methods to models described in app/models/*.js.
 I can work with models the following way:

 File `app/models/post.js`: